How to look after your mental health at university

 Mental illness can make a task as simple as getting out of bed in the morning seem impossible.
 Don’t try and push yourself too hard, and set yourself goals that are achievable for you – no matter how small they seem.

 Make them realistic and time specific, and perhaps think about creating a wellbeing journal to track your success.
-Whether you cleaned your room or contributed to a seminar discussion, make a note of the small wins and look back on them when you’re feeling down.
+Whether you cleaned your room or contributed to a seminar discussion, make a note of the small wins and look back on them when you’re feeling down – you'll feel so much more productive!

 Reassess your situation